-What Is a Schema in Psychology? - Verywell Mind We use schemas because they allow us to take shortcuts in interpreting the vast amount of information that is available in our environment Learn more about what a schema is, different types of schemas, their impact, challenges, and more
+What Is a Schema in Psychology? - Verywell Mind We use schemas because they help us quickly interpret the vast amount of information in our environment Learn more about what schemas are, their types, impacts, challenges, and more

 Schema Theory In Psychology Schemas are cognitive frameworks or concepts that organize and interpret information about the world around us